niikura/test/startup/pic/README.md

-Variable star at M31
+Example of variable stars at M31
 ====

-This page presents one example of flare star at M31 region.
+This page includes some examples of variable star at M31 region.

 ## Description

-postage-stamped images around the candidate:
+Following folders include examples of:

-- reference image
+- Binary stars

-- target image
+- Cepheids

+- Exlipsing binary stars (with cadence < 7 hours)

-- difference image
+- Flare stars

-- residual image after subtracting the best-fit PSF image
+- candidates of RR-Lyrae type stars